 Most modern cameras have a setting for automatic exposure bracketing which makes it easy to take automatically three shots at different exposures, normal, underexposed, and overexposed.
 After taking the 3 shots, you may choose the better one, or you can use the three photos in editing software to blend them and get an amazing HDR photo.
-A full detailed information about bracketing and HDR techniques is available in my post “Bracketing – The Best Way To HDR Photography”.
+Full detailed information about bracketing and HDR techniques is available in my post “Bracketing – The Best Way To HDR Photography”.

 You can use “exposure lock” in combination with the “spot metering” exposure mode so that the camera will only take into account the light level at the exact spot in the frame that I choose.
 You should decide what part of the image is most important for the exposure, then point the camera at the part and use the exposure lock button to freeze the exposure then you recompose the image, focus, and take the shot.

 3- Meter for the highlights

 You have to select the proper metering mode of your camera when you are shooting night photography.
 Each metering mode presents its own challenges.
 If you use evaluative metering, the camera is likely to be confused.
 If you use spot or partial metering, the meter will jump around depending on whether you are aiming at a bright light or the dark background.